karrierekick-dev/freescout-custom-css/README.md

 Go to the "Customization" page and paste the content of styles.css into the "Custom CSS" field at the bottom and press "Save".

 # Customization
-For easy customization of your brand colors you may simply change the colors in the :root declaration on top of the file.
+For easy customization of your brand colors you may change the color values in the :root declaration on top of the file.